yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 * Check that the install is successfull:
   - First install Velero client (CLI) to interact with Velero Server (Pod deployed on AKS cluster): https://velero.io/docs/v1.7/basic-install/#install-the-cli
+    If you are using Azure Cloud Shell, you cannot run "sudo" commands.
+Instead, you can download velero binary and use an alias to reference it
+     ```bash
+     alias velero=/home/path-to-velero-client-binary
+    ```

   - Connect to the Primary AKS Cluster (following the sample code as is):
   ```bash